Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 Zero Padding Data for Alignment
 -------------------------------

-It is important to note that the DFT for AIE requires that each frame of input data to aligned to 256-bits, i.e., zero-padded to be a multiple of 8 for cint16 and 4 for cint32 and cfloats.
-Zero-padding will have no impact on the final result of the transform.
+It is important to note that the DFT requires that each frame of input data to be aligned and sized according to the following rules for maximal performance.
+Where necessary the input vector must be zero padded up to the size in the following rules.
+The rules are as follows:
+For AIE input data alignment must be on a 256-bits boundary and the input vector must be a multiple of 256-bits.
+For AIE-ML and AIE-MLv2 input data alignment must be to 256-bits for cint16 and 512-bits for cint32 and cfloat.
+The input vector must be sized to be a multiple of this alignment too.
+These rules also apply to output data, though the kernel will perform the necessary padding.
+For example on AIE cint16 is 32 bits so 8 can fit in 256bits.
+The input vector provided must therefore be a multiple of 8.
+If the desires point size is 17, the 17 data samples must be provided followed by 7 zeroes to pad the overall input vector to a multiple of 8.
+Zero-padding will have no impact on the final numerical result of the transform.

 This is also a requirement when using the cascading feature of the DFT for AIE.
 As mentioned, each frame of data is to be split across each of the kernels.
-Each cascaded kernel should receive a split of the frame that has a size that is a multiple of 8 for cint16, or 4 for cint32 and cfloats.
+Each cascaded kernel should receive a split of the frame that has a size that is a multiple of 256-bits (AIE) or 8 samples (AIE-ML and AIE-MLv2) as in the rules described above.
 The data should be dealt out sample-by-sample among each kernel in a round-robin fashion.

-The padding requirements for AIE-ML devices are similar to that of AIE except that input data with a cint32 or cfloat ``TT_DATA_TYPE`` should be zero-padded, for alignment, to be a multiple of 512-bits (8-samples) instead of 256-bits (4-samples) for AIE.
-This is required to increase the performance on AIE-ML.
+When the IP is configured for SSR operation, the data provided to each port must each satisfy the above rules.

 For example, if ``TP_POINT_SIZE = 20`` and ``TP_CASC_LEN = 3``, this should be padded into a frame with a size that is a multiple of ``8 * TP_CASC_LEN`` for cint16, and ``4 * TP_CASC_LEN`` for cint32 and cfloats: